takenet/blip-docs/source/includes/en/content-types/location.md

 using Lime.Protocol;
 using Take.Blip.Client;

 //A chatbot can send and receive a location entity.
-For this cases use Location type: public class PlainTextMessageReceiver : IMessageReceiver {
+For those cases, use Location type: public class PlainTextMessageReceiver : IMessageReceiver {
 private readonly ISender _sender;